rahimehdurrani/DSA210-term-project/README.md

 This project aims to look at the relationship between literacy rates and gender equality.
 Gender equality, measured by the Women’s  Security and Peace Index, alongside the Gini Co-efficient, a measure of economic inequality, will be used to understand how education and economic factors interact to impact gender equality.

 ### Motivation
-When we see countries today prosper economically, we see thaat their success can be linked to high literacy rates.
+When we see countries today prosper economically, we often see thaat their success can be linked to high literacy rates.
 However, in 2025, despite economic prosperity, gender discrimination is still quite prevalent.
 Thus, in my project, I intend to:
 1. Investigate whether higher literacy rates can be linked to better gender equality
-2. Whether economic inequality is negatively correlated with literacy rate, and how that impacts our measure of gender equality
+2. Whether economic inequality (as measured by the Gini-Coefficient) is negatively correlated with literacy rate, and how that impacts our measure of gender equality
+3. Examine whether gender equality can be accurately predicted using measurable socio-economic indicators through machine learning methods and hypothesis testing

 ### Data Sources
 The data sets that I intend on using my project have all been taken from data that has been made publicly available.